Student Rights and Responsibilities

 - The student will receive a notice letter with the date, time, and location of the hearing.

-- The hearing officer will decide the outcome of the hearing based on the evidence.
-See https://resolutioncenter.colostate.edu/student-conduct-code/.
+- The hearing officer will decide the outcome of the hearing based on the evidence and will notify the student, in writing, of this determination.
+See https://resolutioncenter.colostate.edu/sc-procedures/.

 - Sanctions imposed may range from no action, to disciplinary expulsion and revocation of admission or degree.
-These sanctions are described in detail on the Student Conduct Services website at https://resolutioncenter.colostate.edu/conduct-services/.
+These sanctions are described in detail in the conduct code procedures.

 - The student has a right to appeal the hearing officer’s decision.

 - Where the alleged conduct involves sexual harassment, sexual assault, domestic violence, dating violence, or stalking, different procedures may apply.
 See the university’s Title IX website for more information (https://titleix.colostate.edu) and the section on interpersonal violence in this report.